-2. Stallings/Old Monroe Road Intersection Design Priorities for NCDOT the Old Monroe Road/Stallings Road intersection would be:
+2. Stallings/Old Monroe Road Intersection Design Priorities for NCDOT

 The meeting was turned over to Council Member Paxton, TAC Chairperson, who updated all that she and others had met with NCDOT to discuss the design of Old Monroe at Stallings Road.
 Eric Woolridge, Destination by Design, presented with the Town's requested components of the Old Monroe Road/Stallings Road that it would be formally presented to NCDOT.